 The two-day event takes place on October 8 and 9 in the Design Commons at the Bergeron Centre for Engineering Excellence.

-The first Lab was held in January at the Engineers Without Borders annual conference in Montreal followed by a second round this summer in Kingston at Queen's University.
+The first Lab was held in January at the Engineers Without Borders annual conference in Montreal followed by a second-round this summer in Kingston at Queen’s University.

-The Lassonde School of Engineering is Champion of the Engineering Change Lab together with Concordia University, and the founders Engineers Canada and Engineers Without Borders.
+The Lassonde School of Engineering is Champion of the Engineering Change Lab together with Concordia University, and the founders of Engineers Canada and Engineers Without Borders.